Len Davis

 Len Davis (born August 6, 1964) is a former New Orleans police officer.
-He was convicted of depriving civil rights through murder by conspiring with an assassin to kill a local resident.
+He was convicted in federal court of depriving civil rights through murder by conspiring with an assassin to kill a local resident who'd reported him for abuse of power after seeing him beat a 17-year-old boy whom he'd mistook as the suspect in the shooting of a police officer.
+He was also convicted on drug smuggling charges.
+Davis became the first on-duty police officer to be sentenced to death for federal civil rights violations.
+His sentence was commuted to life in prison without possibility of parole by departing President Joe Biden in December 2024.

+Years after his conviction, it was found that Davis had framed three innocent teenagers, who were sent to prison for a combined total of 84 years, for a murder that he himself is now believed to have committed.
+Two other men, who had served a combined total of 56 years in prison for murders they say they did not commit, are believed to have been also framed by Davis, were released from prison after pleading guilty to lesser charges.
+One of the two men, Dwayne LeBlanc, had ironically been the original suspect whom Davis had been searching for.

 Police career

-Davis was known in the community as "RoboCop" because of his large size and the "Desire terrorist" due to his aggressive policing style.
-He had been suspended six times and received 20 complaints between 1987 and 1992 while subsequently receiving the department's Medal of Merit in 1993.
+Davis was known in the community as "RoboCop" because of his large size and as the "Desire projects terrorist" due to his aggressive policing style.
+He had been suspended six times and received 20 complaints between 1987 and 1992, while subsequently receiving the department's Medal of Merit in 1993.

 In 1994, an FBI sting caught Davis enforcing a protection racket upon the city's cocaine dealers.
 Davis had extorted protection money from a drug dealer who was an FBI informant.
 Nine other police officers, including two who would later testify against Davis, were later indicted for being part of a criminal conspiracy with Davis.
-Twenty additional New Orleans police officers were also implicated in the scheme but the investigation had to be aborted due to the murder of Kim Groves.
-Davis would later be convicted of additional drug-related charges while the other officers pleaded guilty.
+Twenty additional New Orleans police officers were also implicated in the scheme, but the investigation had to be aborted due to the murder of Kim Groves.
+Davis would later be convicted of additional drug-related charges, while the other officers pleaded guilty.

+Davis had an IAD jacket (the slang term the NOPD uses for an officer's internal affairs folder of complaints) that was "as thick as a phone book," one officer said to the New Orleans Times-Picayune.
+"But supervisors have swept his dirt under the rug for so long that it's coming back to haunt them."